New!Β Youth Protection Recognition & Awards

 - One-on-one contact between adult leaders and youth members is prohibited both inside and outside of Scouting.

-Who must complete Youth Protection Training
+Who Must Take Youth Protection Training

 Policies to ensure compliance with mandatory training requirements:

-- No new leader can be registered without first completing youth protection training.
+- No new leader can be registered without first completing youth protection training

 - No council, regional or national leader will be allowed to renew their registration if they are not current on their youth protection training.